ava-labs/avalanche-docs/docs/learn/avalanche/intro.md

 ---
 slug: /intro
+sidebar_label: 🔺 What is Avalanche?
 ---

 # What is Avalanche?

-Avalanche is an open-source platform for building decentralized applications (Dapps) in one interoperable, highly scalable ecosystem.
-Avalanche is the first ecosystem designed to accommodate the scale of global finance, with near-instant transaction finality.
+Avalanche is an open-source platform for building decentralized applications in one interoperable, decentralized, and highly-scalable ecosystem.
+Powered by a uniquely powerful consensus mechanism, Avalanche is the first ecosystem designed to accommodate the scale of global finance, with near-instant transaction finality.

-Avalanche empowers developers to join a rich ecosystem of blockchains known as Subnets.
-Subnets are subsets of the Avalanche Primary Network that validate a set of blockchains.
-Each Subnet's failures and performance are isolated from other Subnets in the ecosystem, so increased usage on a single Subnet doesn't affect other Subnets.
-Subnets can be permissioned or permission-less, enabling arbitrary levels of customization for any use-case.

-Dapps run on Virtual Machines (VMs), which serve as definitions for blockchain applications.
+## Why Choose Avalanche? {#why-choose-avalanche}

+### Blazingly Fast

+- Avalanche employs the fastest consensus mechanism of any layer1 blockchain.
+The unique consensus mechanism enables quick finality and low latency: in less than 2 seconds, your transaction is effectively processed and verified.

+### Infinitely Scalable

+- Anywhere from 1,000 to 10,000 transactions are confirmed per second, virtually unimpacted by network traffic thanks to the resiliency of Avalanche consensus.
+- Avalanche is incredibly energy-efficient and can run easily on consumer-grade hardware.
+The entire Avalanche network consumes the same amount of energy as 46 US households, equivalent to 0.0005% of the amount of energy consumed by Bitcoin.

+### Elastic Composability

+- Developers who build on Avalanche can build application-specific blockchains with complex rulesets or build on existing private or public subnets in any language.
-Solidity developers can build on Avalanche's implementation of the EVM straight out-of-the box, or build their own custom Virtual Machine (VM) for advanced use cases that require more flexibility or performance.
-VMs are supported in multiple languages including Go and Rust, giving developers unparalleled amounts of flexibility in their implementation.
+- Solidity developers can build on Avalanche's implementation of the EVM straight out-of-the box, or build their own custom Virtual Machine (VM) for advanced use cases.

-Avalanche employs a novel consensus algorithm which offers strong safety guarantees, quick finality times, and high throughput, without compromising decentralization.
-Avalanche uses proof-of-stake and is incredibly energy-efficient and sustainable compared to proof-of-work blockchains.
-Avalanche can run on easily accessible consumer-grade hardware, and consumes the same amount of energy as 46 US households.
-The entire Avalanche network consumes only 0.0005% of the amount of energy consumed by Bitcoin.
+### Advanced Security

+- Avalanche consensus offers stronger security guarantees well-above the 51% standard of other networks.
+- Permissionless and permissioned custom blockchains deployed as an Avalanche Subnets can include custom implementations designed to be compliant with legal and jurisdictional considerations.

+## ~~Make New pages for the below topics~~

 ## Building on Avalanche

 ### Virtual Machines

 Blockchains are defined using the Virtual Machine (VM) framework.
-VMs are language agnostic and give developers unmatched levels of flexibility and customization in the implementation of their applications.
+VMs are language agnostic and give developers unmatched levels of flexibility and customization in the deployment of their applications.
 Developers can choose to build on existing VMs that provide EVM-compatibility, or build their own custom VMs in the languages and frameworks of their choice.